oceanprotocol-archive/OEPs/5/README.md

 <a name="interfaces"></a>
 ## Interfaces

 In charge of receiving the external requests to interact with the system.
-Initially the Ocean Agent will expose a HTTP RESTful API, but is designed to expose the API's or consume requests in different ways.
+Initially the AGENT will expose a HTTP RESTful API, but is designed to expose the API's or consume requests in different ways.
-Because of that the Ocean Agent should expose the API's in different formats allowing integration mechanisms that can be used depending on the use case.
-The initial consumption mechanisms could be:
+Because of that the AGENT should expose the API's in different formats allowing integration mechanisms that can be used depending on the use case.
+The main interaction mechanisms are:

 * **Request/Response** - Provided by the RESTful and the RPC interfaces.
 Those allow a request/response integration.
 The API will expose different HTTP methods implementing the defined actions.